yemo-kou1/long_short_deep_memory/README.md

 # long_short_deep_memory
-This is the official repository containing code for the paper: [Processing Continuous-Time Sequence Data with LSDM-A Neural Ordinary Differential Equations Perspective]
+This is the official repository containing code for the paper: [The continuous memory: A neural network with ordinary differential equations for continuous-time series analysis]